 Membership

-The OE/SIA chapter operates on a calendar year from January 1st through December 31st.
+The OE/SIA chapter operates on a calendar year from July 1 to June 30.

-Chapter meetings take place monthly from September through June, featuring presentations, behind-the-scenes tours, and factory visits to observe active industrial processes.
-All programs are open to the public.
+We offer programs including illustrated lectures, behind-the-scenes tours, and factory visits to observe active industrial processes.
+All programs are open to the public (if there are fees members get a discount).

 Membership Dues